UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Experiments

 \subsubsection{Metrics}

 To measure faithfulness, plausibility, and task performance, we use the metrics from the ERASER benchmark \citep{deyoung2019eraser}.
 For faithfulness, we use comp and suff, for $k = [1, 5, 10, 20, 50]$ \citep{deyoung2019eraser}.
 For plausibility, we use area under precision-recall curve (AUPRC) and token F1 (TF1) to measure similarity to gold rationales \citep{deyoung2019eraser, narang2020wt5}.
 For task performance, we follow the dataset-specific metrics used in ERASER: accuracy for SST and CoS-E; macro F1 for Movies, MultiRC, and e-SNLI \citep{deyoung2019eraser}.
-That is, we only consider one task performance metric per dataset.
+That is, we only use one task performance metric per dataset.

 \paragraph{Normalized Relative Gain (NRG)} After computing these raw metrics for faithfulness, plausibility, and task performance, we would like to compare different rationale extraction methods w.r.t. all three desiderata.
 However, aggregating the raw metrics across the three desiderata may not be straightforward.
-In light of this, we introduce the Normalized Relative Gain (NRG) metric, which is based on the Average Relative Gain (ARG) metric \citep{ye2021crossfit}.
+In light of this, we introduce the Normalized Relative Gain (NRG) metric, which is based on the Average Relative Gain (ARG) metric \citep{ye2021crossfit} and min-max scaling.
 For each raw metric, NRG transforms all raw scores to normalized scores in $[0, 1]$ (higher is better).
 After all raw metrics are in the same $[0, 1]$ space, we can simply aggregate them via averaging.
-We formally describe this process below.